Dre Campbell Farm

 Two effective trap crops are squash and cucumber.
 The worms seem to prefer these over melons.

-As the worms gather on the trap crops, you can then easily remove them by hand.
-If cucumber or squash is your main crop, then you can try planting another host crop nearby to attract these pests.
+As the worms gather on the trap crops, you can easily remove them by hand.
+If cucumbers or squash are your main crops, then you can try planting another host crop nearby to attract these pests.

 Using trap crops around your garden is an eco-friendly way to outsmart these pesky pests.